kvarak/dnd/docs/_Classes/barbarian.md

 - **Defensive Holler**.
 The first attack made against the target before the start of your next turn is made with disadvantage.

 - **Empowering Howl**.
-The first time the target hits with a weapon attack before the start of your next turn, it gains a bonus to the damage roll equal to your Charisma modifier (minimum 1).
+The first time the target hits with a weapon attack before the start of your next turn, it gains a bonus to the damage roll equal to your Charisma modifier.

 - **Hastening Whoop**.
-The target can use its reaction to move up to half its speed.
+The target can use its ***reaction*** to move up to half its speed.
 If this movement provokes an opportunity attack, the attack roll is made with disadvantage.

 - **Infuriating Bark**.
 The target has disadvantage on attack rolls against targets other than you until the start of your next turn.
 This battle cry has no effect on a creature immune to being charmed.

 - **Inspiring Roar**.
 The first time the target makes an attack roll or ability check before the start of your next turn, it can roll a d4 and add the number rolled to the attack roll or ability check.

 - **Invigorating Shout**.
-The target gains temporary hit points equal 1d6 + your Charisma modifier (minimum 1).
+The target gains temporary hit points equal 1d6 + your Charisma modifier.
 It loses any of these remaining temporary hit points at the start of your next turn.

 - **Maddening Ululation**.
 The target has advantage on the first melee weapon attack it makes before the start of your next turn, and the first attack made against it before then by a creature other than you is made with advantage.
 This battle cry has no effect on a creature immune to being charmed.